Updated to: 28 August 2019Download as PDF

 Scope of ESIA application

-EIA is applicable to all works, activities and projects, and public, private or mixed investment.
+EIA is applicable to all plans and programs, works, activities and projects, and public, private or mixed investment.
 EIA will be applied previous to the implementation phase.

 Exemptions from ESIA application